Eric Houle

-Eric Houle (November 2, 1981 – March 26, 2011) was a placekicker who played in the Arena Football League (AFL) for the Arizona Rattlers.
+Eric David Houle (November 2, 1981 – March 26, 2011) was a placekicker who played in the Arena Football League (AFL) for the Arizona Rattlers.

-High school years
+Early life

 Houle attended Kearsley High School in Flint, Michigan, and was a student and a letterman in football and soccer.
 In football, he was a first team All-Big Nine Conference selection as a senior.
 In soccer, he was a three-time All-District selection.

 College career

 Houle attended Saginaw Valley State University and was a kicker.

 Professional career

 Eric Houle played for four arena football teams: the Las Vegas Gladiators (2006), New Orleans VooDoo (2007), Grand Rapids Rampage (2008), and the Arizona Rattlers (2008).

+Death

+Houle died on March 27, 2011, after an automobile accident.